ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 off

-: the cache is disabled.
-No query results will be storedon
+: The cache is disabled.
+No query results are stored.on

-: the cache will store the results of all AQL queries unless theircache
+: The cache stores the results of all AQL queries unless thecache

-: the cache will store the results of AQL queries that have theircache
+: The cache stores the results of AQL queries that have thecache

-The mode can be set at server startup and later changed at runtime.
+The mode can be set at server startup as well as at runtime, see Global configuration.

 Query eligibility

-The query results cache will consider two queries identical if they have exactly the same query string and the same bind variables.
-Any deviation in terms of whitespace, capitalization etc. will be considered a difference.
-The query string will be hashed and used as the cache lookup key.
-If a query uses bind parameters, these will also be hashed and used as part of the cache lookup key.
+The query results cache considers two queries identical if they have exactly the same query string and the same bind variables.
+Any deviation in terms of whitespace, capitalization etc. is considered a difference.
+The query string is hashed and used as the cache lookup key.
+If a query uses bind parameters, these are also hashed and used as part of the cache lookup key.

-That means even if the query strings of two queries are identical, the query results
+Even if the query strings of two queries are identical, the query results cache

 values.
-Other components that will become part of a query’s cache key are the
+Other components that become part of a query’s cache key are the

 count